 Advertisement

-When Clark thought about retirement, she first thought about the impact she wanted to leave behind on the game of basketball.
-She said she wanted to be up there with the likes of LeBron James in terms of longevity and greatness.
-Then, she pondered some possible post-retirement plans.
+Caitlin wants to be up there with the likes of LeBron James in terms of longevity and greatness.
+She then pondered on some possible and interesting post-retirement plans.

 “I think I’ll always be involved in sports because that’s what I love,” Clark stated.
 “I think once I’m done playing professional basketball, hopefully I have a long career.
 But I’m not going to want to still be on the sidelines, probably.
 Maybe I’ll be up in a suite, like a general manager or something fun like that, I don’t know.”

-It makes sense, given how passionate Clark is about the game.
-A lot of men’s and women’s basketball players try to get into a front office role after their playing careers.
+Being involved in the game in a different capacity would make sense for Clark, given how passionate she is about the game.
+Many men’s and women’s basketball players have tried to get into a front office role after their playing careers.
 Some have succeeded, while others have failed.

 Letterman could feel like what he said wasn’t vibing with the crowd, so he asked if he was wrong.
 Then, Clark came to Brady’s defense.

 “Well, that paycheck he’s getting is pretty nice,” Clark pointed out.
-“He owns the Raiders, that’s not too bad.
+“He owns the [Las Vegas] Raiders, that’s not too bad.
 He’s just doing it all.”

 Brady signed a 10-year, $375 million contract to be the lead color commentator for FOX Sports.
-The deal made him the highest-paid broadcaster ever.
-He then parlayed that into becoming a part-time owner of the Las Vegas Raiders this past year.
+It made him the highest-paid broadcaster ever.
+He then parlayed that into becoming a part-time owner of the Raiders this past year.
 Like Clark said, he really is doing it all.